WartyMN/A2560-TextLibrary/README.md

  * Set the attribute value at the specified coord
  * Get the attribute value at the specified coord
  * Get the foreground or background color at the specified coord
+ * draw a line using "graphic" characters
+ * draw a box using "graphic" characters
+ * Draw a string to a specified x, y coord (no wrap)